EXPERIENCE

 Neteru Focus:

-• Anubis – Guardian of transformation and guide to the unseen
+Anubis – Guardian of thresholds and psychopomp of the soul

 Topics Covered: